 My reason for this model is that I want people to be able to learn at their own pace and not feel left behind if they miss class or held back if they are hungry for more.
 I want to have some face time with the students so I will make myself available on a weekly basis for anyone to come and ask me questions in person.

 We are going to learn to program using the Python language.
-There are different environments that you can use to program in but we are going to use a cloud environment called Cloud9.
+There are different environments that you can use to program in but the environment I recommend is a cloud environment called Cloud9.
 You will need to create a free account so that you will have an environment to program in.
+They will ask for a credit card when you sign up but you will not be charged unless you upgrade your account.
 Go ahead and click the link below to sign up.

 This is a stand-alone course and you will not need to read a book to learn the material but I know that many people learn better from reading.
 I have, therefore, provided a book that I think is extensive and appropriate for the topics we will be learning.
 The book is free and has an online copy.
 Check it out at the link below.